-At Victoria, you can major in Classical Studies, Greek or Latin.
+At Victoria University of Wellington, you can major in Classical Studies, Greek or Latin.
 No previous understanding of either Latin or Greek is required.
 You will get a comprehensive training in rigorous thinking, analysis, and the understanding of complex issues, as well as an invaluable education in the literature, history, myth, and art of the ancient world.

 Our academic staff, recognised experts in their fields, offer courses that strive to understand our world better by exploring its roots in classical antiquity.
 As active researchers, they produce insightful and cutting-edge conference presentations, articles and books.